Imran Khan portrays Pakistan as victim of American ingratitude | ExBulletin

 He suffered a litany of actions that sparked a reign of fear and violence against India’s 200 million-strong Muslim community, he said, including lynchings, pogroms and discriminatory citizenship laws. .

-As in the past, Khan, who prefers to deliver his speeches in his English with British overtones, unlike Modi’s Hindi speeches, has spent a lot of time in Kashmir.
+As in the past, Khan, who prefers to deliver his speeches in his English with British overtones, unlike the speeches of Modis Hindi, has spent a lot of time in Kashmir.

 New Delhi has also embarked on what it worryingly calls the final solution to the Jammu and Kashmir dispute, Khan said, listing what he called gross and systematic human rights violations. man committed by Indian forces.
 He notably denounced the forcible abduction of the remains of Kashmir’s grand chief Syed Ali Geelani, who died earlier this month at the age of 91.

-Geelani’s family said authorities took his body and buried it discreetly and without their consent, denying the revered separatist leader in Kashmir a proper Islamic burial.
-Khan called on the General Assembly to demand the burial and proper rites of Geelani.
+The Geelanis family said authorities took his body and buried it discreetly and without their consent, denying the revered separatist leader in Kashmir a proper Islamic burial.
+Khan asked the General Assembly to demand a proper burial and rites for Geelanis.

 Kashmir is divided between India and Pakistan and has been claimed by both since they gained independence from the British Empire and began to fight for their rival claims.